evanx/rquery/README.md

 ## rquery

-- HTTP API for Redis commands
+Node server for Redis multi-tenancy and access control, used for https://webserva.com.

 It is basically a Node SSL authentication and authorisation microservice for Redis access.